stevenknox/CoreBDD/Readme.md

     }
 ```

-When the tests complete running, a *feature.spec* file is generated under the Specs folder of the xUnit test project.
+When the tests complete running, a *FeatureName.feature* file is generated under the Specs folder of the xUnit test project.
 It generates Gherkin specs for the feature and related scenarios.
-Example *CalculatorFeature.spec* :
+Example *CalculatorFeature.feature* :

   ``` gherkin
     Feature: Calculator